emmyclau/CarND-Vehicle-Detection/README.md

 ### Step 4: Implement a sliding-window technique and use the trained classifier to search for vehicles in images.

 1. I chose 5 sizes of the sliding window sizes with scales (1, 1.5, 2, 2.5 and 4) of default window 64 x 64.
 I originally didn't choose scale of 4 times bigger than 64 x 64 but found that the pipeline couldn't detect vehicles that were very close to the car.

 2. I set the cells per step to be 1 because it gave the best detection when i applied the heat map to remove false positives.
-And I added 1 more window on the right and on the bottom of the image so that it could detect the edge better.
+And I added 1 more window to the right and to the bottom of the image so that it could detect the edge better.

 3. Also, I limited the area that each sliding window can search.
 Below shows the search area each sliding window  would search for but please note that for illusation purposes I only included every other windows in the image.